mirko/SonOTA/README.md

 #### Run

-The script needs to be run as root, as it binds to port 443 to which the Sonoff device initially sets up a HTTPS POST request.
+~~The script needs to be run as root, as it binds to port 443 to which the Sonoff device initially sets up a HTTPS POST request.~~

-`sudo python sonota.py`
+The script can now be run as a regular user; as we are doing the provisioning now, we can also set the port to anything other than 443.

+`python3 sonota.py --wifi-ssid foobar --wifi-password ew4Ookie 10.23.42.5`

 #### Issues